TarodBOFH/gradle-template-example/README.md

 }
 ```
 Then it will be available (loaded) for modules.
 This might improve your build times if your plugins are shared accross modules.

+## How is it done?

+Convention over Configuration.

+The template offers a hook, versions.gradle.kts, sitting on buildSrc (that includes the default versions).
+It also loads versions.gradle.kts sitting on root project to override the versions in buildSrc.
+The whole idea is to
+allow a company package buildSrc in either a git subtree, or a custom gradle distribution (see https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:custom_gradle_distribution)
+to  embed a custom buildSrc for or the company builds.

+Also, modules can override their properties either by adding a `buildscript` with a `apply(from = "")` block to override
+some default versions.
+In the examples provided, the `java` submodule is overriding jvm target as an example.